How to Scatter Ashes: the main methods

 - keep it fairly low, below waist height

-- make sure party members are upwind
+- make sure party members are up wind

-- don’t ‘up-end’ the canister unless you have a rake, it can be quite undignified should you then need level the ashes.
+- don’t ‘up-end’ the canister unless you have a rake.
+It can be quite undignified should you then need level the ashes

-Here is a our selection of scattering urns
+Here is a our selection of Scattering Urns

 Scatter the ashes in a ring shape on the ground or around an object e.g. a tree or in a clearing.
-Hold the scattering urn close to the ground.
-One nice idea is for participants to enter the ring to speak about the deceased.
+Follow the instructions above.

 Sprinkle the ashes into the trench, cover if you wish and wait until the tide washes the ashes it away – you can add even more solemnity to it by choosing sunrise or sunset.

-We have supply a range of products to help your ceremony be a dignified and memorable event – see our scattering ceremony range
+We have supply a range of products to help your ceremony be a dignified and memorable event – see our Scattering Ceremony Range